AnannyaDeveloper404/springboot-projects/understanding-git/note.md

   - git tag -a v1.0 -m "1st release" :It adds tag or specify the release point of the product
   - git push origin v1.1 : pushing the tag or release point to the remote repo.
   - git log --pretty=oneline : It shows the summary of commits
+  #### Before merging make sure to pull origin main

+##### BRANCHING COMMAND LINES and steps to add branch and committing it and pushing it to the remote repo

+- git checkout -b <branch-name> - create a new branch
+- git switch -c <branch-name> - create a new branch
+- git checkout <branch-name> - switch branches
+- git switch <branch-name> - switch branches
+- git commit -m "<message>"
+- git push origin <branch-name>- e.g, features1,features2 or main